 of MTDATA can be inspected by using the LIMITS

 of the UTILITY module.
 If the number of substances

 than can be supported by the COPLOT module it

 practice to use the ACCESS module to perform a

-screening of species and phases before saving.
-This may then be read by
+file.
+This may then be read by the COPLOT module using

 the DEFINE DATA command.